6 India

 Every day you should arrive with your planner, reading book, fun book and filled water bottle.
 Please ensure that your water bottle remains named, especially after washing.
 Thank you.

-Our PE day is Friday.
+Our PE days have changed and are now both Thursday and Friday.
 Children should arrive at school in their PE kits comprising black shorts, plain white t-shirts and black trainers.
 No items should have any branded logos please.
 Please remember that earrings cannot be worn for PE and should be removed at home if your child is unable to do this themselves.
 All long hair should be tied back for PE.
 A black tracksuit is also permitted.
 Even though the children arrive in their kits, please could you name each item.
 Thank you.

 Homework - will be given out on a Monday.
 Homework comprises: Times Table Rockstars (at least 3 minutes per day across the week); spelling; reading aloud at least three times a week (please record in your planner); a retrieval or project task (this will vary week on week) plus a SATS style practise of maths, GPS or reading comprehension.
 There is an opportunity to complete homework on a Wednesday lunch time at 12.35pm.
 If you are unable to complete your homework during the week, then there will be a Catch Up club on Tuesday lunchtime at 12.10pm.
 Homework should be returned the following Monday.